-- The SARS-CoV-2 virus is fragile in the external environment and has a very limited period of survival (Firquet et al. 2015). - Detection of the virus in the environment by PCR is an indication that the viral RNA is present; to determine if this is viable and able to cause infection, the suspected sample should undergo a cell culture test. - The virus is not water borne: The present evidence is that the infection route into the respiratory tract is through the mouth, nose and eyes.
-The global pandemic in almost all the nations and millions of infected people, has not shown evidence of other routes of infection, such as by consuming food or water. - The virus does not survive common disinfectants such as household bleach, ethanol, and hand soap solution (Chin et al. 2020).
+- The SARS-CoV-2 virus is fragile in the external environment and has a very limited period of survival (Firquet et al. 2015). - There is viral RNA in the environment from daily ablutions of patients quarantined at home, virus shedding from patients, improper disposal of hospital and personal wastes (Foladari et al. 2020).

+• Detection of the virus by PCR is an indication that the viral RNA is present; to determine if this is viable and able to cause infection, the suspected sample should undergo a cell culture test.

+• The present evidence is that the infection route into the respiratory tract is through the mouth, nose and eyes.
+The global pandemic in almost all the nations and millions of infected people, has not shown evidence of other routes of infection, such as by consuming food or water.
-The current pandemic, unlike other localised occurrence of diseases, is being played out on the global stage: almost all the countries are involved, under all conceivable climatic conditions.
-One cannot imagine a better scenario to draw conclusions.
-Science is a process, that makes deductions from rigorous sifting of evidence.
-Science would immediately jettison an inference if evidence is presented to the contrary.
-Since the outbreak of the pandemic this year, literally hundreds of peer reviewed publications have been published - that is available on the web for anybody to access.

-How can we offer safe burials?
+• The virus does not survive common disinfectants such as household bleach, ethanol, and hand soap solution (Chin et al. 2020).

+A protocol for safe burial

-By taking the above into account, a safe burial protocol is suggested to prevent the virus from entering the environment.
+By taking the above into account, a safe burial protocol is suggested to prevent the virus particles, capable of causing infection, from entering the environment.

 - Immediately after death, the body is surface disinfected and then place in a puncture proof, body bag with a disinfectant.
-This can be enclosed further in another body bag. - The body bags are transported from the morgue to the burial site in a plastic or aluminium box. - Burial sites should be located at least one km away from human settlements, and in a region where the water table is very deep (e.g., in the dry zone).
-A large block of land is available in Oddamavadi in the EP. - Finally, the grave could be lined with lime (calcium oxide- CaO), which would form calcium hydroxide in contact with moisture.
-This would provide an extreme basic pH, in which the virus would be destroyed. - Further guidelines stipulated by the WHO and the Health Authorities in Sri Lanka should be followed.
+This can be enclosed further in another body bag. - The body bags are transported from the morgue to the burial site in a plastic or aluminium box. - Burial sites should be located at least one km away from human settlements, and in a region where the water table is very deep (e.g., in the dry zone). - The grave should be lined with lime (calcium oxide CaO), which would form Ca(OH)2 in contact with moisture.
+This would provide an extreme basic pH, in which the virus would be destroyed. - Further guidelines stipulated by the WHO and Health Authorities in Sri Lanka should be followed.

 The stigma associated with Covid-19 and the fear of being cremated is now forcing some sectors of the community to avoid PCR/antigen testing.
 This could lead to uncontrolled eruption of new clusters.
 The cremation of Muslin deceased persons from COVID-19 has polarized and created resentment within the community.
-As this article shows, the science is out there as is the evidence, to show that safe burial can be accommodated for this epidemic.
+As this article shows, the science is out there, as is the evidence, to show that safe burial can be accommodated for this epidemic.